amenzwa/amenzwa.github.io/computing/HowRPNCalculatorsWork.md

 Despite the immense capabilities of the latest calculators, their market has been taken over by mobile phones, tablets, and laptops.
 I expect that calculators will completely disappear from common use soon.
 But I am certain that there will always be enthusiasts of calculators, especially the RPN variety, among STEMers.
 I dedicate this article to my fellow RPN fanciers.
 And I hope that the information provided here will ignite in future generations of STEMers a spark of interest for these fascinating little devices.

+Below, I explain how to use the RPN input method and provide a high-level overview of programming HP calculators in three ways: RPN keystrokes, reverse Polish LISP (RPL), and Prime Programming Language (PPL).
+It is impossible to follow the discussions without an RPN calculator in hand.
+If yo do not own one, either use a [web-based emulator](https://stendec.io/ctb/hp15c.html) or buy on eBay a [new, inexpensive model](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2380057.m570.l1313&_nkw=hp+35s&_sacat=0).

 # RPN

 In mathematics, a generic binary function $f$ is written as $f(a, b)$, and a generic binary operator $\bigotimes$ is written as $a \bigotimes b$.
 In prefix notation, they are written as `f a b` and `⨂ a b`.
 In postfix notation, they are written as `a b f` and `a b ⨂`.
 Mathematical notations evolved organically through the centuries.
 But the prefix notation was invented by the Polish logician [Jan Łukasiewicz](https://en.wikipedia.org/wiki/Jan_%C5%81ukasiewicz) in 1924.
 Therefore, the prefix notation is called the Polish notation.
 It is the [s-expression](https://en.wikipedia.org/wiki/S-expression) syntax of LISP programming language.
 The postfix [reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) (RPN) is the opposite of the prefix notation.
 Both the prefix and the postfix notations are reviled by the uninitiated, but revered by the cognoscenti.